-Methods: The analysis of the observed spectra can be based on equivalent widths (e.g. Luck & Heiter 2006a,b; Sousa et al. 2008; Tabernero et al. 2012, R07) or fitting to synthetic spectra (e.g. VF05, Bruntt et al. 2010).
-Other technics than equivalent widths or fitting can be used for deriving [Fe/H], like the parametrization methods based on projections (Jofré et al. 2010; Worley et al. 2012).
-Moreover, each method uses a different approach to find the continuum of the spectra.

-- Atomic data: every work built their line lists using atomic data from different sources, i.e. Bruntt et al. (2010) and VF05 used the VALD database (Kupka et al. 1999) whereas R07 adopted the values given in the NIST database (Wiese et al. 1996).
-There are also the differential analysis approaches, where the atomic data is adjusted to fit a reference star, typically the Sun (e.g. Santos et al. 2004; Sousa et al. 2008) - Observations: For the same star, different observations are taken and analyzed.
-For example, Allende Prieto et al. (2004) and R07 studied spectra from the 2coudé instruments (Tull et al. 1995) at the McDonald Observatory and from the FEROS instrument (Kaufer et al. 2000) in La Silla.
+- Methods: The analysis of the observed spectra can be based on equivalent widths (e.g. Luck & Heiter 2006a,b; Sousa et al. 2008; Tabernero et al. 2012, R07) or fitting to synthetic spectra (e.g. from VF05, Bruntt et al. 2010).
+Other methods different from equivalent widths or fitting can be used for deriving [Fe/H], like the parametrisation methods based on projections (Jofré et al. 2010; Worley et al. 2012).
+Moreover, each method uses a different approach to find the continuum of the spectra. - Atomic data: For each method the line list can be built using atomic data from different sources, i.e. Bruntt et al. (2010) and VF05 used the VALD database (Kupka et al. 1999) whereas R07 adopted the values given in the NIST1 database (Wiese et al. 1996).
+There are also methods where the atomic data is adjusted to fit a reference star, typically the Sun (e.g. Santos et al. 2004; Sousa et al. 2008) - Observations: For the same star, different observations are taken and analyzed.
+For example, Allende Prieto et al. (2004) and R07 studied spectra from the two-coudé instruments (Tull et al. 1995) at the McDonald Observatory and from the FEROS instrument (Kaufer et al. 2000) in La Silla.
 VF05 used spectra from the spectrometer HIRES (Vogt et al. 1994) at Keck Observatory, UCLES (Diego et al. 1990) at the Siding Spring Observatory and the Hamilton spectrograph (Vogt 1987) at Lick Observatory.
 Worley et al. (2012) used FEROS spectra.
-These spectra differ in wavelength range coverage, resolution and flux calibration. - Atmosphere models: Typically, MARCS (Gustafsson et al. 2008, and references therein) and Kurucz (Kurucz 1993) atmosphere models are used equally, which can change the derived abundances by up to 0.1 dex (Allende Prieto et al. 2004; Pancino et al. 2011).
-In addition, when using three-dimensional (3D) hydrodynamical atmosphere models one can obtain different stellar parameters compared to using one-dimensional (1D) hydrostatic models (e.g, Collet et al. 2007). - Solar abundances: Over the past years, the abundances of the Sun have been updated and therefore metallicities are provided using different zero points.
-Edvardsson et al. (1993), for example, considered the solar chemical abundances of Anders & Grevesse (1989) while Meléndez et al. (2008) refered to the solar abundances of Asplund et al. (2005). - Non-local thermodynamical equilibrium: NLTE effects can have a severe impact on the abundance determinations, especially for the neutral lines of predominantly singlyionized elements, like Fe I (Thévenin & Idiart 1999; Asplund 2005; Asplund et al. 2009).
+These spectra differ in wavelength coverage, resolution, flux calibrations and signal-to-noise ratios.

+- Atmospheric models: MARCS (Gustafsson et al. 2008, and references therein) and Kurucz atmosphere models are both used throughout the literature and can produce abundance differences of up to 0.1 dex for identical input parameters (Allende Prieto et al. 2004; Pancino et al. 2011).
+In addition, some groups have started to use three-dimensional (3D) hydrodynamical atmospheric models which can lead to different stellar parameters compared to when using one-dimensional (1D) hydrostatic models(e.g, Collet et al. 2007). - Solar abundances: Over the past years, the abundances of the Sun have been updated and therefore metallicities are provided using different solar abundances.
+Edvardsson et al. (1993), for example, considered the solar chemical abundances of Anders & Grevesse (1989) while Meléndez et al. (2008) refered to the solar abundances of Asplund et al. (2005).
+A change in solar composition affects the atmospheric models and therefore the abundances. - Non-local thermodynamical equilibrium: NLTE effects can have a severe impact on the abundance determinations, especially for the neutral lines of predominantly singly-ionized elements, like Fe I (Thévenin & Idiart 1999; Asplund 2005; Asplund et al. 2009).
 The effect is typically larger for metal-poor and giant stars (Thévenin & Idiart 1999; Bergemann et al. 2012; Lind et al. 2012).
-For this reason, some works make corrections in the abundances (e.g. Thévenin & Idiart 1999; Mishenina & Kovtyukh 2001).
+Only a few methods make corrections to the abundances due to these effects (e.g. Thévenin & Idiart 1999; Mishenina & Kovtyukh 2001).